 Years ago, philosophers Mortimer J. Adler and Charles Van Doren wrote a serious book called How to Read a Book.
-In it, they mentioned that unless you’d read a book three times, you really handn’t read the book.
+In it, they mentioned that unless you’d read a book three times, you really hadn’t read the book.
 That is, you hadn’t digested the book.
 I wonder how many of the estimated 1.7 billion DVDs sold last year were viewed more than once (not counting Finding Nemo).

 The best way to watch a movie in order to grow as a screenwriter and filmmaker is to watch it over an over again.
 Writer/director Frank Darabont admits that, on his days off while making The Shawshank Redemption, “I would just watch Goodfellows again and again…just for inspiration.”

 Director Mike Nichols (The Graduate) once commented that anyone wanting to be a film director should watch George Stevens’ classic, A Place in the Sun 50 times.
 In fact, the single best class I had in film school was taught by a professor who showed us A Place in the Sun and afterwards asked us questions like “what sounds and visuals do you associate with the Shelly Winters’ character?” and “What music is playing whenever Elizabeth Taylors’ character appears?”
 It was the first time I really saw the intentionality of a filmmaker.